suprith4989/stylelabs/README.md

 # stylelabs

-restapi.py
+Restapi.py
 ---

 This file contains script for test automation assessment - 2.
 For running the restapi.py file, simply do a:
+# python3 restapi.py
+or
-# python restapi.py
+# pytest restapi.py